cttengsfmta/mobility-data-specification/agency/README.md

 # Mobility Data Specification: **Agency**

 This specification contains a collection of RESTful APIs used to specify the digital relationship between *mobility as a service* providers and the agencies that regulate them.
+See the [common section](../common/README.md) for definitions shared between specification documents.

 * Authors: LADOT
 * Date: 10 Aug 2018